Implement Platform Interface APIs

 Server implementation

 The server implementation must follow the Simpler APIs, which comply with the OpenAPI Specification.
-There are 3 APIs that you must implement, and they are grouped around the resources required by Simpler:
+There are 3 required APIs (and 1 optional) that you must implement, grouped around the resources required by Simpler:

 Product Details

-Called when Simpler intends to retrieve information on your store's product catalog in order to display product titles, images and options.
+Called when Simpler needs to retrieve information on your store's product catalog in order to display product titles, images and options.

 Quotes

-Called when Simpler intends to construct carts in order to price the carts opened via Simpler as well as get shipping & payment options.
+Called when Simpler needs to price the carts opened via Simpler and retrieve available shipping & payment options.

 Order Submission

-Called as the final step in the checkout process, in order to submit the completed order to your system.
+Called as the final step in the checkout process to submit the completed order to your system.

 Reporting orders data (Optional)

-Called in a paginated scheduled fashion to incrementally retrieve orders data and unlock several benefits by enhancing the Simpler analytics platform.
+Called on a paginated schedule to incrementally retrieve orders data and unlock several benefits by enhancing the Simpler analytics platform.

 General server requirements